How To Get Rid Of Ants In The Kitchen

 Sugar ants are those little black ants that are crawling all over your kitchen right now.
-I would assume that if you are reading this article, that that would be the case or at the very least, it has been in the past.
+I would assume that if you are reading this article, that would be the case or, at the very least, it has been in the past.
 These little pests are not the destructive type of ants.
-They are just a nuisance pest and boy do they do a good job at it.
+They are just a nuisance pest, and boy do they do an excellent job at it.
 They cover your counters and your pantry and seem to get worse no matter what you try on them.
-Truthfully, they are quite difficult to get rid of even for a pest control professional, so handling them yourself can be challenging.
+Truthfully, they are quite challenging to get rid of even for a pest control professional, so handling them yourself can be challenging.
 Here are some pointers on how to help keep them under control and avoid doing the things that make them worse.

 1) Clean the kitchen

 Okay, let’s get the easy one out of the way first.
-Obviously you have already thought about this.
-You realize that they are looking for food (especially something sweet) and you have already addressed this, right?
+You have already thought about this.
+You realize that they are looking for food (especially something sweet), and you have already addressed this, right?
 What you might not have addressed is the food source behind your appliances.
-Crumbs, grease and other food sources might be hiding behind the fridge and the stove.
-Pull them out and do a big time deep clean.
-Without doing the deep cleaning, you are going to have a very difficult time getting rid of these things.
+Crumbs, grease, and other food sources might be hiding behind the fridge and the stove.
+Pull them out and do a big-time deep clean.
+Without doing the deep cleaning, you are going to have a tough time getting rid of these things.

 2) Cut off their water supply